 From Spider Webs to Snail Slime all the way to KinderNature!

 Spider Webs to Snail Slime was the title of an environmental education professional development workshop presented by Linda R.F.
 Zaletel in the mid-1990s at the Midwest Environmental Education Conference and other locations.
-While Linda truly enjoys the energy and enthusiasm of preschool-age learners, other non-formal educators, were / are a bit intimidated!
+While Linda truly enjoys the energy and enthusiasm of preschool-age learners, other non-formal educators can be a bit intimidated!
 Linda’s own enthusiasm was as infectious as those of 3, 4, and 5-year olds and several of us were hooked!

 In 1997 Debbi Williams was an intern at Story County Conservation and taking an idea from Linda she created a booklet called “Nature Box Activities” which included a few tubs to be checked out with the activities inside.
 Thus was born the first idea for the KinderNature website.